-Summary of St Beuno.
-As a monk he had a reputation for being relentless with hardened sinners but compassionate to those in distress.
+Summary: St Beuno, as a monk he had a reputation for being relentless with hardened sinners but compassionate to those in distress.
 A important Jesuit retreat house in Clwyd, North Wales, is named after this famous Welsh monk of the sixth century.

 Patrick Duffy tells what is known about him.